swiftlang/swift-evolution/proposals/0311-task-locals.md

 - values stored as task-locals are copied into the task's local storage,
 - references stored as task-locals are retained and stored by reference in the task's local storage.

 Task local "item" storage allocations are performed using an efficient task local stack-discipline allocator, since it is known that those items can never out-live a task they are set on.
-This makes slightly cheaper to allocate storage for values allocated this way than going through the global allocator, however task-local storage _should not_ be abused to avoid passing parameters explicitly, because it makes your code harder to reason about due to the "hidden argument" passing rather than plain old parameters in function calls.
+This makes it slightly cheaper to allocate storage for values allocated this way than going through the global allocator, however task-local storage _should not_ be abused to avoid passing parameters explicitly, because it makes your code harder to reason about due to the "hidden argument" passing rather than plain old parameters in function calls.

-Task-local items which are copied to a different task, i.e. when `async{}` is launches a new un-structured task, have independent lifecycles and attach to the newly spawned task.
-This means that at the point of creating a new task with `async{}` reference count retains may happen for ref-counted types stored within task-local storage.
+Task-local items which are copied to a different task, i.e. when `async{}` launches a new unstructured task, have independent lifecycles and attach to the newly spawned task.
+This means that, at the point of creating a new task with `async{}`, reference-counted types stored within task-local storage may be retained.

 ### Reading task-local values